widecoin-project/widecore-node/docs/upgrade.md

 }
 ```

-It will also be necessary to update `bitcoin.conf` settings, to include these fields:
+It will also be necessary to update `widecoin.conf` settings, to include these fields:
 ```
 server=1
 whitelist=127.0.0.1